-If you are looking for how to make a dog agility wooden hurdle that you can adjust in height, here you have all the articles and videos corresponding to this one, designed to train the jumps of a German Shepherd.
-The side supports have grooves made with strips into which the tongue-and-groove boards slide.
-So, the boards can be placed or taken away to leave the desired jumping height.
-And it can also be placed in the garden for decoration, with some plants hanging or as a separation where you need it.
+If you are looking for how to make a wooden fence with adjustable height, here are all the posts and corresponding videos, designed for training your German shepherd to jump.
+The side supports have slots made with slats where the tongue-and-groove wooden boards fit and can be added or removed to set the desired jumping height.
+It can also be used as garden decoration, with hanging plants or as a divider where needed.

-As you can see, we need quite thick wooden strips, because if we want to make a wooden hurdle that withstands blows as this one will, it will be necessary that it is very resistant and somewhat heavy.
+As you can see, quite thick wooden slats are needed because if we want to make a wooden fence that can withstand impacts like this one, it will need to be very sturdy and somewhat heavy.

 Odd way to make 30 and 60 degree cuts in wood